"The Big LePlowski," "Scoop Dog" among winners in South Lake Tahoe's 1st ever snowplow naming contest

 10. Snowbacca

-The names "Snow Force One," "Hans Snow-Low," and "Taylor Drift" were at the bottom of the list with the least votes.
+"Snow Force One," along with "Hans Snow-Low" and "Taylor Drift," rounded out the bottom of the list with the fewest votes.

-The winning names will now be printed on decals and placed onto the city's snowplows.
+The winning names will now be printed on decals and placed on the city's snowplows.

-Next year, the city says they'll include possible names created by South Lake Tahoe kids.
+Next year, the city says it'll include possible names created by South Lake Tahoe kids.

 for more features.